International Student Internships

 * Students are given a hard copy of the offer letter with the available dates for the current semester.

-It is recommended that employers who need assistance or have questions regarding the offer letter should contact Sarah Griffiths at firstname.lastname@example.org or 920-403-3263, the Designated School Official (DSO) and director of international student and scholar services.
+It is recommended that employers who need assistance or have questions regarding the offer letter should contact The Center of International Education at email@example.com or 920-403-3494, to speak to the Designated School Official (DSO).

 Once the student receives the offer letter, it can take several days to complete the CPT processing.
-The student brings the completed offer letter to Sarah Griffiths (Bemis International Center, Room 305) where they are approved to register in the appropriate internship course.
+The student brings the completed offer letter to The Center for International Experience (Bemis International Center, Room 305) where they are approved to register in the appropriate internship course.